xXToinouXx/Voron-0/Tutorials/Setting up firmware/Setting_up_firmware.md

 ### Preparation

+Install a SSH software (I use MobaXterm) and an image writer software (I use Balena Etcher)

 The BTT Pi is BigTreeTech's copy of the Raspberry Pi, optimized for 3D printing.
 The biggest difference is that it runs on a distribution derived from Armbian, so some commands are specific to that.

 We're going to flash the controller via USB.
 You'll need to install a jumper on the pins in red (for 5V power supply).